Glauber Gluon Effects in Soft Collinear Factorization: Glauber gluons coupling to active particles

-Couplings between spectators and Glauber gluons behave like coupling between senators and collinear gluons in Glauber $0$-bins.
-Thus effects of Glauber gluons exchanged between spectators and active particles can be absorbed into Wilson lines of collinear gluons.
-According to the $i\epsilon$ term in the factor,
+In summary, Glauber gluons exchanged between $\bar{K}$ and $k$ behaves like collinear gluons $A_{-,\bar{p}}^{\mu}$ with $\bar{p}^{-}=0$ on both ends.
+Propagators of these Glauber gluons behave like those of collinear gluons $A_{-,\bar{p}}^{\mu}$ with $\bar{p}^{-}=0$ too.
+Hence Glauber gluons exchanged between $\bar{K}$ and $k$ can be absorbed into $-$-collinear Wilson lines by extending the collinear region to include the Glauber region in the loop integrals as one usually does.\footnote{The Wilson lines should be past pointing as final interactions cancel out in $\mathcal{H}(P,\bar{P},q^{+},q^{-})$ as discussed in Sec.\ref{ficanel}}

-the Wilson line travels from $-\infty$ to the point at which the hard collision occur.
-This is compatible with results in \cite{CSS:1988,Collins:2013} and related to the picture that effects of interactions after the hard collison cancel out in the object considered here.
+For general Glauber gluons exchanged between spectators and active particles, we have the similar results.
+In conclusion, Glauber gluons exchanged between spectators and active particles can be absorbed into collinear Wilson lines.